-It can be so frustrating trying to pick the right paint brand, can't it?
+It can be frustrating trying to pick the right paint brand, can't it?
 What are the differences?

-Should I use Farrow & Ball, Dulux, Valspar, Little Greene Paint Company, Craig + Rose and so many more.
+Should I use Farrow & Ball, Dulux, Valspar, Little Greene Paint Company, Craig + Rose, and so many more?
 What's the paint quality like?
 Will it cover well?
 Is it all the same?
-Wondering if you're paying more for no additional benefit, it is really worth the extra money?
+Wondering if you're paying more for no additional benefit, is it really worth the extra money?

-And that's before we've even got to the question of the actual colours choices...
+And that's before we've even got to the question of the actual colour choices...
 Standing there for what feels like hours, looking at swatches and trying to imagine how the colour will look in your home.

-I've learned a thing or two about paint since I started as an interior designer over a decade ago, it would be fair to say not all paints are created equal.
+I've learned a thing or two about paint since I started as an interior designer over a decade ago.
+It would be fair to say not all paints are created equal.
 But it is a debate that brings about a lot of design snobbery!

-With an extensive range of colours available (not just those that you see on the Little Greene colour chart, more on that below), as well as different finishes and textures, there really is something for everyone with this independent British paint brand.
+With an extensive range of colours available (not just those that you see on the Little Greene colour chart, more on that below), as well as different finishes and textures, there is something for everyone with this independent British paint brand.

 The Little Greene Paint Company History